 Strengthen your organisation’s defences through simulations and incident response readiness

-In today’s ever evolving threat landscape, organisations must prioritise their cyber security preparedness to effectively combat the rising threat of cyber-attack.
 While traditional training methods have their merits, a more immersive and engaging approach is required to truly instil a culture of cyber security awareness across the business.
-Here, we will delve into the importance of incident response plans, scenario-based tabletops, and simulated events, shedding light on how they can empower organisations to proactively bolster their preparedness against the cyber security challenges we are all faced with today.
+Here, we will delve into the importance of incident response plans, scenario-based tabletops, and simulated events, shedding light on how they can empower organisations to proactively bolster their preparedness against the cyber security challenges we all face today.

 Preparing your people

-Secondly, data from simulated phishing campaigns allow an organisation to better measure their employees’ susceptibility to these attacks, and in turn identify areas of the business where more focused training and awareness campaigns may be needed.
-Further to this, tracking this data over time will reveal insights into how well your security awareness program is performing, and allow you to track this as a Key Risk Indicator.
+Secondly, data from simulated phishing campaigns allow an organisation to better measure their employees’ susceptibility to these attacks and, in turn, identify areas of the business where more focused training and awareness campaigns may be needed.
+Furthermore, tracking this data over time will reveal insights into how well your security awareness program is performing, allowing you to track this as a Key Risk Indicator.

+Appropriate training and exposure to phishing simulation will help your team take a moment to think before a risky click.
+We like to think of this as “healthy scepticism” of suspicious emails, links, and attachments.
 It’s important to stress to your people that phishing simulation is not about catching them out or leaving them feeling bad or uncomfortable.
-Instead, the focus should be on making each simulation an educational event, to prompt discussion, build team spirit, and to help better arm them with the right questions next time they are faced with a potentially malicious email.
+Instead, the focus should be on making each simulation an educational event, to prompt discussion, build team spirit, and help better arm them with the right questions next time they face a potentially malicious email.

 Preparing your processes

-Having addressed the importance of preparing your people for one of the most common attacks, let’s now shift our focus to building a solid foundation for your organisation’s incident response.
+Having addressed the importance of preparing your people for one of the most common attacks, let’s focus on building a solid foundation for your organisation’s incident response.

 The speed and accuracy of the response to an incident can sometimes be the difference between a minor alert that is resolved quickly, versus a full-on major data breach.
 The incident response plan is a vital component of your preparedness strategy, providing a structured procedure for responding to cyber security incidents, and ensuring a coordinated and effective response.